Chevron, Total exit Myanmar over deteriorating human rights

 “The next step is to ensure that gas revenues don’t continue to fund those atrocities,” said Ken Roth, executive director of the organization.

-PTT Exploration & Production, the Thai company, said it was examining its options “putting the utmost importance for the energy security of Thailand and Myanmar and preventing impacts on energy demand to the livelihood of people in both countries.”
+PTT Exploration & Production, the Thai company, said it was examining its options, prioritizing “the energy security of Thailand and Myanmar and preventing impacts on energy demand to the livelihood of people in both countries.”

 The Yadana field is expected to be exhausted in the next several years and was nearing the end of its operations.
 The two companies had earlier halted dividend payments for the Myanmar project.
-But that decision had a limited impact on any revenue going to Myanma Oil and Gas Enterperise or the military-controlled government.
+But that decision had a limited impact on any revenue going to MOGE or the military-controlled government.

 Associated Press writers Elaine Kurtenbach in Bangkok, Victoria Milko in Jakarta, Indonesia and Kristen Gelineau in Sydney contributed to this report.